The Importance of Expert Witness Retainer Agreements

 Include a Confidentiality Clause

 If an expert is designated to testify, mostly all written communications – emails, notes, draft reports – will be discoverable under Rule 26 of the Federal Rules of Civil Procedure, its counterpart, Rule 16 of the Federal Rules of Criminal Procedure, and in any state courts that have adopted similar rules.
 Any documents created by the expert might be discoverable, and as such, experts should not commit anything to writing without first engaging in discussions with the attorneys.
 This prevents any incorrect draft opinions from being discovered and used by the opposing party to attack the expert’s credibility.
-It also allows an expert’s opinion to evolve as the case continues, without the expert becoming trapped into a preliminary draft.
+It also allows an expert’s opinion to evolve as the case continues, without the expert becoming trapped in a preliminary draft.

 Because such a breadth of information is discoverable under the applicable law, it is important to otherwise maintain confidentiality when feasible.
 The retainer agreement should specify that all communications between the expert and attorney are confidential and should not be disclosed by the expert at any point during or after the case is disposed.
 Likewise, the agreement should state that the expert will return all materials containing confidential information or protected attorney work product once the litigation is complete.